Four Seasons Resort Oahu at Ko Olina Review & How to Book VIP

 This is how I book my own stays.
 It’s easy to request a Four Seasons Preferred Partner rate at Four Seasons Oahu that includes:

-• Daily breakfast for two in the Hotel restaurant
+• Daily full breakfast for two people per bedroom

-• Upgrade of one category, based on availability at time of check-in**
+• Upgrade of one category, subject to availability at check-in

 Four Seasons Preferred Partner logo